Velaha/Scala/week_1/00_intro/src/main/scala/com/td/scala/intro/README.md

 In this repository, there are multiple `src` placed in different directory `week1_intro`, ... that correspond to sub-modules as defined in `build.sbt`.

+Note: compiled classes are generated to `target` directories next to `src`.

 ## Validate your setup

 To continue, you must have